HUMAP: Hierarchical Uniform Manifold Approximation and Projection: Numerical evaluation

 \section{Numerical evaluation}

-In this section, we numerically evaluate HUMAP against existing hierarchical DR techniques.
-We compare our approach with Hierarchical Stochastic Neighbor Embedding (HSNE)~\cite{Pezzotti2016}, Multiscale PHATE~\cite{Kuchroo2020}, and UMAP~\cite{McInnes2018}.
+In this section, we numerically evaluate HUMAP\footnote{https://github.com/wilsonjr/humap} and compare it against existing HDR techniques: Hierarchical Stochastic Neighbor Embedding (HSNE)\footnote{https://github.com/biovault/nptsne}~\cite{Pezzotti2016}, Multiscale PHATE\footnote{https://github.com/KrishnaswamyLab/Multiscale\_PHATE}~\cite{Kuchroo2020}, and UMAP\footnote{https://github.com/lmcinnes/umap}~\cite{McInnes2018}.
 We cannot control the number of data points in each hierarchy level in HSNE and Multiscale PHATE.
-Thus, we generate HSNE with three levels and generate a HUMAP hierarchy with three levels based on the number of data points in each HSNE level.
+Thus, we generated HSNE with three levels and fit a HUMAP hierarchy with three levels based on the number of data points in each HSNE level.
 Multiscale PHATE does not accept a parameter to specify the number of levels.
-After fitting the Multiscale PHATE hierarchy, we search for a level containing several data points similar to the top-level produced by HUMAP and HSNE techniques.
-Finally, the reason we evaluate UMAP is to demonstrate its differences to HUMAP regarding mental map and structures preservation.
-Thus, to simulate hierarchy levels using UMAP, we project the same data points generated in the HUMAP hierarchy.
+After fitting the Multiscale PHATE hierarchy, we searched for a level with a size similar to the top-level produced by HUMAP and HSNE techniques.
+Finally, we evaluate UMAP to demonstrate its differences from HUMAP regarding mental map and structure preservation by projecting the same data points generated in the HUMAP hierarchy.